ColePoppleton/ColePoppleton/README.md

 ## Areas of Expertise

 * **Web Development:** I'm proficient in building modern web applications, with experience in both front-end and back-end technologies.
 I enjoy creating user-friendly interfaces and robust server-side logic.
 Alot of the content that is hidden due to privacy is focused on web based content.
 * **Graphics Rendering:** I'm fascinated by the intricacies of low-level graphics programming.
-Particually in practice projects such as fluid sims and a recent raytracing one I did using octrees.
+Particually in practice projects such as fluid sims and a recent raytracing one I did implementing octrees to increase efficiency.

 ## Technologies